Noun: A period or state of inactivity or equilibrium.

 Once the caterpillar finds a safe spot to shrug off it’s outer skin, she then rests for about 10 days.
 It is a time of utter stillness after the “hungry little caterpillar”-phase.
 Nothing seems to be happening.
 During this outer stasis, deep within the chrysalis a magnificent transformation is taking place.

 Nature is the mistress of both growth and stasis, change and constancy, movement and rest.
-The parts of the world that experience all four seasons witness this annual give and take.
+The parts of the world that fully experience all four seasons witness this annual give and take.
 The earth has already been long-planning for a rest once daylight recedes, the leaves fall, and the last of the jack o’ lanterns stop grinning.
 The freeze and snow of winter is a blanket drawn up to the earth’s chin.
 Nothing even tries to grow.
 It’s time to wait, rest, and replenish.

 The Ancient Greeks explain winter as a season of longing and sorrow — i.e.: Grief.